ericoporto/fgmk/docs/Markdown/Specification/Specification.md

   - Example: `"charas": [["bear",12,7]]`

-- `colision` : a 2d numeric matrix, where 0 represents floor and 1 represents
+- `collision` : a 2d numeric matrix, where 0 represents floor and 1 represents
 walls.

 - `events` : a 2d numeric matrix, where 0 represents no event, and any other